 Accept-Language

-The HTTP Accept-Language request header is included in an HTTP message to indicate the languages that the client can understand.
+The HTTP Accept-Language request header indicates the natural languages and regional variants the client prefers.

 Usage